KrissAndersons/books/README.md

 hi, this is my bookshelf app

-a list of all books their authors, there may be several or no authors
+a list of books and their authors, there may be several or no authors

-search: by author or book
+search by author or book

-sort by the popularity of the book within the month
+sort by the popularity of the book

+popularity is determined by the number of purchases per month

 possibility to indicate that the book was bought

-the more often you click buy, the more popular
+the more often you click buy, the more popular book becomes

 endpoint to get top ten

-php and laravel vesions:
+php and laravel versions:

 php -v